Data Filtering

 Custom filter with BeginsWith

-Excel provides custom filters like filter rows which begin with some specific string.
-This feature is available in Aspose.Cells and demonstrated below by filtering the names in the sample file given below.
+Excel provides custom filters that filter rows which begin with a specific string.
+This feature is available in Aspose.Cells and is demonstrated below by filtering the names in the sample file.

 <!DOCTYPE html>